geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 ```

-Where the final resiual is $0.000567$ in three Newton iteration, starting from the result of the first Picard iteration.
+The final residual after 3 Newton iterations, as shown in {numref}`user_methods_nonlinear_solvers_newton_1` is $0.000567$ in three Newton iteration, starting from the result of the first Picard iteration.
 This means that with 1 Picard iteration and 3 Newton iteration we got almost 14 times closer to the solution than with 4 Picard iterations.

 ### Solving the Stokes equations in ASPECT